 Some say that Hebgen Lake MT is the best dry fly lake in all of North America, but you’ll get a productive catch no matter whether you use wet or dry flies.
 You’ll certainly find plenty of cutthroats, rainbows and browns.

 - Type of waterway: An earth-filled dam retains this man-made lake that is more than 16 miles long and between 2.5 and 4 miles wide.
 It’s not great for float tubing, since the winds get quite strong, but other crafts fare wonderfully, such as motorboats, canoes and kayaks.
 With boats, anglers can cover more area in a shorter amount of time.

 - Fishing seasons: The best times for Hebgen Lake fishing are from the middle of May to late in July.
-In the early spring, the trout are learning to feed on the top of the lake, thus making for perfect dry fly fishing.
+In the early spring, the trout are learning to feed on the top of the lake, thus making for perfect dry fly fishing or top-water lures.
 In July get your spot by the weed beds to find the fish.
 But move around, because the fish are going to follow the hatches, which migrate throughout July and August.
-Once the lake freezes over (mid December), ice fishing allows fishermen with jigs and spoons to catch brown and rainbow trout up until mid March.
+Once the lake freezes over (mid December), ice fishing can be excellent with jigs and spoons to catch brown and rainbow trout up until mid March.
 Good places to try are around Kirkwood Resort marina, the West Fork Madison River inlet and close to Hebgen Dam.

 - Most common fish species: Hebgen Lake boasts great populations of both brown and rainbow trout.
 They are large too, averaging about 14 to 16 inches.

 Although it takes a while for the waters to warm up, it’s usually warm enough by July to take a swim.